 A recent ruling by the California Supreme Court has made it more difficult for employers to classify their workers as “independent contractors,” which is a common practice adopted by California employers to avoid paying payroll taxes and workers comp premiums, as well as allows businesses to circumvent federal and state rules on minimum wage, overtime and rest breaks.

-In recent years, businesses in Los Angeles and all across California have been classifying and misclassifying their workers as “independent contractors” at an exponential rate, says our Los Angeles on the job injuries attorney at The Law Offices of Kropach & Kropach, A Professional Corporation.
+In recent years, businesses in Los Angeles and all across California have been classifying and misclassifying their workers as “independent contractors” at an exponential rate, says our Los Angeles on the job injuries attorney at the Law Offices of Kropach & Kropach.

 Fact: Experts estimate that independent contractors make up nearly 9 percent of the American workforce.